Medals and other items of militaria provide a unique insight in to historic acts of heroism and outstanding bravery.

 If required, we can arrange to transport items to our offices by courier service so that you can take advantage of our professional expertise.

-Our Chester accounts office will also be pleased to accept your property for transportation to our Warwick valuation department.
+Our Chester accounts office will also be pleased to accept your property for transportation to our Warwick valuation department. please note our valuers are not based at our Chester office.

 Owners of large and valuable collections can request for a home visit when we can discuss sale procedures.
 We do not charge for this service.